maxwu/selenide-genre-clawer/README.md

 The selenide development community is open to support multiple browser support but which is not released.
 In general, the way is to create multiple WebDrivers and tell out which driver to speak to while calling the proxies.

+- Create Jenkins task to [http://jenkins.maxwu.me](http://jenkins.maxwu.me) and package this project with Pipeline.